AnimeshKumar923/antrea-renovate-task-v2/README.md

+# Archived.
+The project has served it's purpose.

 # Prerequisite task for Antrea (LFX mentorship, Term 2, 2025)

 This repository is for demonstrating the task given for LFX mentorship for [Antrea project](https://github.com/antrea-io/antrea).